ChenJyunKai/Language-Training/README.md

 - Experience Rewards and Class Selection: Earn experience points and choose different classes, allowing your character to grow stronger as you progress through the training.
-- PVE Battles: Engage in player-vs-environment (PVE) battles where correct answers trigger different skill-based attacks.
+- PVE Battles: Engage in player-vs-environment (PVE) battles where correct answers trigger different skill-based attacks. (coming soon)
-- Multiplayer Connectivity: Compete against other players or team up to challenge bosses (coming soon).
+- Multiplayer Connectivity: Compete against other players or team up to challenge bosses. (coming soon)

 ## Screenshot